-Ask the children to look and feel the decorations.
-Can they predict which will sink and which float?
+Ask the children to look at and feel the decorations.
+Can they predict which will sink and which will float?

 Add each item one at a time to the water to test.

 Were the predictions correct?
-If not you could try the investigation again with different decorations.
+If not, try the investigation again with different decorations.

 Another idea is to make a plasticine boat, or find a small bucket that floats.
 Ask the children to place an item that sank in the boat or bucket.
 It should now float!

 Print this handy table to record the sink or float test results.

 Why do some objects float and some sink?